Header images courtesy of Ywchow and Wikimedia Commons

 The busy flow and vicinity to residential buildings made Kai Tak the ideal environment for airliner spotting.
 With a variety of plane models and good photography viewpoints, aviation lovers were attracted to fly in from all around the world to observe and take photos of planes, standing on Checkerboard Hill, the airport lookout, and even in the middle of pedestrian roads nearby.

 There used to be seven roads in the Kowloon City district named after plane models, though only two of the names, Concorde Road and Dakota Drive, are still in use today.
-The Regal Meridien Hong Kong Airport Hotel is still standing, under the new name Regal Oriental Hotel.
+The Regal Meridien Hong Kong Airport Hotel still stands under the new name Regal Oriental Hotel.

 After the demolishment of the airport, the land was used mainly for residential and recreational developments.
 Several housing estates were built, including Kai Ching Estate and De Novo; the rest of the land went into the designated area for the government’s cruise terminal and sky garden plans.
 In May 2021, Kai Tak Sky Garden was opened to the public with nostalgic nods to the airport, with the numbers 13 and 31 boldly marked at the two ends, recreating the look of the iconic Runway 13/31.